ddhar1/pep-takehome/info.md

 Lambda was used since, even with the function created in Part 2, the usage will still be within the free tier.

-If we were scraping and downloading large zip files from a website (which I have done to get ISO data): Lambda may not be a good fit due to memory constraints (10 GB tops)
+If this lambda function was being used to scrape and download large zip files from a website (which I have done to get ISO data): Lambda may not be a good fit due to memory constraints (10 GB tops)

 ### At Scale
 Let's say that there are 20K sites (instead of 20 sites)